kaboom748/esp8266_WLAN_PHY/README.md

 because the `E4` distribution may change with the integration window.

+The same rule applies after changing RF channel or deterministic RX gain: any amplitude threshold learned under the old condition should be considered stale and recalibrated.

+For M-ASK, do not reuse absolute `E4` thresholds across arbitrary distance, channel, or gain changes.
+Learn the current packet's amplitude levels from a known preamble.

 > Important: the number of measurements per second is **not** the same as the maximum reliable OOK bit rate.
 > To determine the real maximum OOK data rate, transmit a known bit pattern at increasing bit rates and measure detection errors.